jan-bogaerts/mark/src/generated/mdc_cond_compress.md

   - showErrorDialog(param1, param2): Shows an error dialog box with the title and content specified in the parameters.
   - showSaveDialog(): Shows a save dialog box with filters for markdown and any file types.
   - showOpenDialog(): Shows an open dialog box with filters for markdown and any file types.
-# MarkdownCode > services > line parser
-- The line-parser service is a global singleton object that parses markdown lines and updates the text-fragments stored in the project-service.
-- It has:
-  - fragmentIndex: an empty array that stores text-fragment objects.
-  - createTextFragment: a function that creates new text-fragments.
-It takes a line and an index as input.
-    - Trims and converts the line to lowercase.
-    - Counts the number of '#' at the beginning of the line to determine the depth-level of the text-fragment.
-    - Removes the '#' from the line and assigns it as the title of the text-fragment.
-    - Calculates the key for the text-fragment and stores it.
-    - Sets the 'out-of-date' flag to true.
-    - Initializes empty arrays for the 'lines' and 'outOfDateTransformers' fields.
-    - Asks the project-service to add the text-fragment to its list.
-  - calculateKey: calculates the key of a text-fragment.
-It takes a text-fragment and an index position as input.
-    - Sets the current depth to the depth-level of the text-fragment.
-    - Sets the result value to the title of the text-fragment.
-    - Loops from the given index position until 0.
-    - Compares the depth-level of the previous text-fragment with the current depth.
-    - If the previous depth-level is smaller, updates the current depth and prepends the title of the previous text-fragment to the result.
-    - Stops the loop if the new current depth is 1.
-  - clear: clears the fragmentsIndex list.
-  - Pseudo code for the parse function and related:
-    ```python (pseudo)

-      def parse(line, index):
-        if line == '':
-          handleEmptyLine(this, index)
-        elif line.startsWith('#'):
-          handleTitleLine(this, line, index)
-        else:
-          handleRegularLine(this, line, index)

-      def insertLine(line, index):
-        fragmentsIndex.insert(index, null)
-        parse(line, index)

-      def deleteLine(index):
-        deleteLine(index)
-        del fragmentsIndex[index]
-    ```
 # MarkdownCode > services > project service > change-processor service
 - The change-processor service ensures that the project structure stays synchronized with the source by processing changes in the project content.
 - Functions: